 Master’s candidates register for Thesis course 799 and doctoral students register for Dissertation 899 in any term in which they are engaged in formal research in connection with, or other formal preparation of, the thesis or dissertation.
 Normally, the master’s thesis requirements can be met within two semesters.
 Master’s candidates may, in unusual circumstances and with the permission of the Dean, register for six hours of Thesis 799 in a single semester.
 Normally, however, the student will register for only one three-hour thesis course in a semester.

 Because thesis, dissertation, and project studies often do not fit into a convenient timetable for completion, options for extended deadlines are provided.
 The student may sign up for multiple semesters of thesis or dissertation courses.
-Letter grades are expected to reflect the quality of the student’s work and the quality or adequacy of their progress toward completion.
-The advisor or the student will notify the Graduate Dean of the date, time and room for the public defense.
+Grades are expected to reflect the quality of the student’s work and the quality or adequacy of their progress toward completion.
+The advisor or the student will notify the Graduate Dean three weeks in advance of the date, time and room for the public defense.
 When the student has successfully defended his or her thesis/dissertation, the advisor will forward a notice signed by all committee members to the Graduate Dean with an explanation of the outcome of the defense.
-The final letter grade for the thesis or dissertation course will be reported by the student’s advisor after acceptance of the completed manuscript.
+The final grade for the thesis or dissertation course will be reported by the student’s advisor after acceptance of the completed manuscript.